memgraph/docs/products/memgraph/upcoming/tutorials/replication.md

 * the main node, containing the original data to be replicated to other nodes,
 * a node that will be replicated to using the sync mode,
 * a node that will be replicated to using the async mode,
-* a node that will be replicated to using the sync-with-timeout mode .
+* a node that will be replicated to using the sync-with-timeout mode.

 We'll be hitting the main node with create queries, creating nodes and edges, while running BFS on the replicas, and observing the effects of different sync